 Rationale: Aim 2 will identify the stable and transient TF-target interactions for each of the candidate Hit-and-Run TFs.
-In our previous study, we found that NLP7 transient targets were particularly relevant to in planta N responses (Aim 2, Fig X) (Alvarez 2019).
-In Aim 3 we will extend the findings to additional Hit-and-Run TFs identified in Aim 2 using two new computational approaches to model GRNs.
-Network Walking (Aim 3A) and OutPredict (Aim 3B) will identify influential TF2s downstream of a Hit-and-Run TF1.
+Aim 3 will apply the Hit-and-Run TFs identified in Aim 2 to infer Gene Regulatory Networks (GRNs).using two new computational approaches: Network Walking (Aim 3A) and OutPredict (Aim 3B).
 Both direct and indirect TF-targets will be validated in planta in Aim 3C for their impact on NUE.

 3A.
 Network Walking - Charting a network path from TF1 direct targets in cells to indirect targets in planta.

 Innovation: A major limitation of in planta TF perturbation studies is the inability to distinguish direct from indirect targets without additional in vivo TF-target binding information, such as ChIP.
 By integrating TF-target interactions identified in the cell-based TARGET assay with in planta perturbation results, we are able to define a network path that connects the direct targets of TFs to indirect targets identified only in planta.
-Importantly, the TARGET assay can be performed more quickly than ChIP, as it does not require specialized materials (e.g. ChIP grade antibodies).
-To supplement the functionally validated TF-target edges determined using TARGET, we also use time-inferred TF-target edges from our pruned DFG network (see Background) to link direct and indirect targets.
-This approach which we call “Network Walking” was recently published for two TFs known to be involved in the N-response, TGA1 and CRF4 (Brooks et al.).
-We will now use the TARGET data for 150 TFs from Aim 1, and in planta overexpression results for validated Hit-and-Run TFs from Aim 2 to extend the Network Walking approach to encompass data for each of the N-responsive TFs in roots.
+To supplement the functionally validated TF-target edges determined using TARGET, we use the TF-target edges from our pruned DFG network (see Background) to link direct and indirect targets.
+This approach, called “Network Walking,” was recently published for two TFs known to be involved in the N-response, TGA1 and CRF4 (Brooks et al.).
+We will use the TARGET data for 150 TFs from Aim 1, and in planta overexpression results for validated Hit-and-Run TFs from Aim 2 to extend the Network Walking approach to encompass data for each of the N-responsive TFs in roots.

-Approach and Preliminary Results: In “Network Walking”, the first step is to use the direct regulated targets of TF1 (e.g. CRF4) identified using the cell-based TARGET assay to identify which differentially expressed genes from in planta perturbation are direct vs. indirect TF1 targets.
+Approach and Preliminary Results: In “Network Walking”, the first step is to identify the direct regulated targets of some transcription facor TF1 (e.g. CRF4) using the cell-based TARGET assay.
 In the CRF4 example, the TARGET assay showed that CRF4 directly regulated 65 root N-responsive genes (Fig. X, yellow box), including 23 direct target genes that also respond to CRF overexpression in planta(Brooks et al. 2019).
 The second step is to connect a path from TF1 – via a TF2 – to the TF1 indirect targets which respond only in planta.
 To connect CRF4 to its indirect targets, we used validated TF2 direct target edges from TARGET assays, as well as the high-confidence TF2-target edges for 116 TFs from the pruned DFG network(Brooks et al. 2019).
 Using this approach, we could link 87% of indirect CRF4 targets in planta (158/182) back to CRF4 through 5 direct TF2 targets of CRF4.
 To further determine which intermediate TF2s may be most important in relaying the N-signal downstream of CRF4, we analyzed enrichment of known motifs in CRF4 indirect targets.